adityapatwardhan1/stackexplain/README.md

 Explain Python error messages using LLMs.

 ## Description
-StackExplain is a website + backend API that analyzes Python error messages and explains what causes them using large language models.
+StackExplain is a website, backend API, and CLI tool that analyzes Python error messages and explains what causes them using large language models.
 It suggests fixes and includes relevant links to documentation.

 ## Installation (Development)